 The final audit report is the corrected final document which contains the findings and recommendations of the audit.
 It will also form one of the bases of future audits because the information it contains informs some of the tests and analyses that need to be performed in the future.
-Final Audit Report was submitted on 14th June, 2018 to the Director, IQAC of the university.
+Final Audit Report is submitted on 18th June, 2019 to the Director, IQAC of the university.